As a first-time buyer the mortgage process can be a very intimidating process.

 Some buyers may believe that they are able to save some money by not using a realtor and not having to pay a 3% commission.
 However, this couldn’t be farther from the truth.
-In fact, the buyer is not the one that pays the agent, the seller pays the buyers agent a 3% commission and it’s already factored into the sales price.
+In fact, the buyer is not the one that pays the real estate agent, the seller pays the agent’s 3% commission and it’s already factored into the sales price.

 Sellers assume any buyer will have a realtor working for them and they expect to to pay their commission.
 Not having your own agent, especially as a first time buyer will do much more harm than good.
 You could end up with a worse deal, the mortgage process is something your realtor helps with significantly.
 Before you start looking for a new home make sure you find a good agent to work with.